inukshuk/bibtex-ruby/README.md

 useful examples, take a look at the cucumber features in the [features/issues/](https://github.com/inukshuk/bibtex-ruby/blob/master/features/issues) directory).

+The parser generator [racc](http://i.loveruby.net/en/projects/racc/) is required to generate the BibTeX parser and the name parser; you do not need to install it to use the bibtex-ruby gem.

 To run the tests and cucumber examples execute these commands (from within the bibtex-ruby directory):